Either/Or (album): Legacy

 The album inspired Gus Van Sant to invite Smith to contribute to the soundtrack of the film Good Will Hunting.
 Three Either/Or tracks were incorporated into the soundtrack, as well as a new song, "Miss Misery."
 Smith was briefly pushed to the forefront of popular culture after performing "Miss Misery" from Good Will Hunting at the 1998 Academy Awards ceremony.
 Van Sant later also used "Angeles" in his 2007 film Paranoid Park.
 The song was again featured in the 2020 series Normal People.

 Online magazine Pitchfork ranked Either/Or 59th in its list of the 100 greatest albums of the 1990s.
 Spin ranked Either/Or at number 48 on its list of the best albums from 1987 to 2012.
 Blender ranked it thirty-sixth in its "100 Greatest Indie Rock Albums Ever" list.
 In 2013, NME placed Either/Or at number 149 on its list of the 500 Greatest Albums of All Time.
 Consequence of Sound ranked the album No. 97 on their list of best albums ever.
 Rolling Stone ranked the album at 216 on the 2020 re-release of their 500 Greatest Albums of All Time list.
 Pitchfork ranked the album #23 on its best albums of the decade list (2022).
+The restaurant Either/Or, in Portland, Oregon, references the album's title.